 Highland Orchards—West Chester

 While in the past you were able to drive your car to the orchard to pick, visitors must now ride shuttles, which run continuously throughout the day, to the fields.
 Simply stop at the market first to pre-pay.
 Highland has many varieties of apples, which are sold by the container, not per pound.
-Apple picking season runs from September to November, and Harvest Festival weekends in the fall include hayrides, face painting, scarecrow building, and more.
+Apple picking season runs from mid-July to October, and Harvest Festival weekends in the fall include hayrides, face painting, and scarecrow building.

 Johnson's Farm—Medford, NJ

-In nearby Medford, just a quick drive over the Ben Franklin Bridge, enjoy apple picking at Johnson's Farm where the first day of picking is September 8, 2018.
-There are also a ton of family-friendly activities to engage in on the farm, including pedal go-karts, an obstacle course, climbing rocks, and more.
+In nearby Medford, just a quick drive over the Ben Franklin Bridge, enjoy apple picking at Johnson's Farm where the season begins in early September.
+There are also a ton of family-friendly activities to engage in on the farm including pedal go-karts, a tractor tire sand castle, climbing rocks, and pretend farm.